Community Service Opportunities

 - UAlbany Office of Student Activities (UAlbany Go): Looking for Marketing Interns who are available on Friday afternoons.
 Do you love attending events and staying up to date on campus activities?
 We need a UAlbany Go Ambassador to help with social media content creation, posting flyers, and creating marketing materials.
 Must be available on Friday afternoons between 12:00pm-4:00pm.
 Contact Sadie Firstencel at [email protected]

-- UAlbany Office of Sustainability: Interns can receive community service credit for 3 hours per week.
-Looking for assistance for the following positions: Composting and Gardening Intern (must be available on Fridays for 2-3 hours), Social Media Video Content Manager, Brand Ambassador for Fill It Forward, and Social Media & Marketing Intern.
-Contact Mary Ellen Mallia at 518-442-2601.
+- UAlbany Office of Sustainability: Looking for assistance for a variety of interns including: Composting and Gardening Intern (must be available on Fridays for 2-3 hours), Social Media Video Content Manager, Brand Ambassador for Fill It Forward, Social Media & Marketing Intern, and more.
+Contact Mary Ellen Mallia at [email protected] or 518-442-2601.

 - UAlbany Purple Pantry: Volunteers are needed to staff the on-campus Purple Pantry, to accept online and in-person orders of pantry items, to organize donations of food & hygiene items, and to assist pantry users in selecting and picking up food items.
 Must be fun, welcoming, and kind.
 Retail experience a plus, but not required.
 Must be available during some of these weekly shifts: Monday & Wednesday: 9am-11am and 1:30-5:30pm, Tuesday 3-5pm, Thursday 5-7pm, Friday 9am-1pm.
 Location: Campus Center Room 329.
 Contact Joe Esposito at [email protected]